tomjridge/tjr_simple_earley/simple_earley.md

 ## Meta

 This document explains the OCaml code in `simple_earley.ml`.
+An html version of the code is in `simple_earley.ml.html`.

 The code is a minimal implementation of an Earley-like parsing algorithm.

 References to the code are of the form `l:bc` corresponding to a code comment `(* l:bc *)` (i.e. a label `bc`).

+This markdown file can be processed with pandoc.
+An html version of this doc is in `simple_earley.html`.

 We assume familiarity with Earley's algorithm.